-Lobbyist Michael Burrell is vice chairman of public affairs for APCO.
-He is former chairman of lobbyists Grayling Political Strategy and the former European vice-chairman of the lobbying and PR firm Edelman (2002-2011)
+Lobbyist Michael Burrell is vice chairman of public affairs for APCO and a non-executive director of Connect Public Affairs.
+He is former chairman of lobbyists Grayling Political Strategy, the former European vice-chairman of the lobbying and PR firm Edelman (2002-2011) , was elected chair of the Association of Professional Political Consultants in 2013 and deputy chair of the European Centre for Public Affairs.

 In October 1995, while Burrell was managing director of Westminster Strategy, part of Grayling The Independent newspaper reported Burrell revealing some of the industry's lobbying tactics: